If you get lost using this new Google Maps feature, it's your own damn fault

-Following Google Maps navigation on foot isn't always the easiest, especially if you're on a busy street or a shaky connection means that navigation lags ever so slightly.
-Trying to follow the small blue dots guiding you to your destination can be a challenge -- they're just not easy to see and don't always pinpoint exactly where you are.
+Trying to follow Google Maps navigation and walking at the same time isn't always the easiest, especially if you're on a busy street or a shaky connection means that navigation lags ever so slightly.
+Even just following the small blue dots guiding you can be a challenge -- they're just not easy to see and don't always pinpoint exactly where you are.
 But a new feature in the Google Maps app for iPhone and Android makes it 100% crystal clear where you're supposed to turn.
 How?
 By superimposing a massive arrow on the screen to tell you so.
 It's called Live View and it's here to help you get to your destination.

 The Live View feature presents the area around you as viewed through your phone's camera, using AR to place huge arrows that tell you exactly when to turn left or right.
 If you get lost, you can swivel your phone or body until you see the arrows pointing you in the right direction.